 - Big Bad: As with most incarnations of the big lizard, he is the primary antagonist of the movie.

-- Kick the Dog: He kicked Yoshi, venting his anger for his bad first impression with Daisy, and calls him a "throwback".
+- Kick the Dog: He kicked Yoshi in the head, venting his anger for his bad first impression with Daisy, and calls him a "throwback".

 - Klingon Promotion: Usurped the role as King of Dinohattan from Daisy's father by devolving him into semi-sentient fungus.